sr99622/avio/docs/source/installation.rst

 to this directory to the path environment variable.
 For reference, the environment variables are set in Windows using the applet under Settings->About->Advanced System Settings->Environment Variables.
-Note that the command prompt must be re-started to incorporated the new setting.
+Note that the command prompt must be re-started to incorporate the new setting.

 If you are working in a conda environment as recommended, the base